jcrist/msgspec/.github/CONTRIBUTING.md

 pip install -e .
 ```

-By default `msgspec` is built in release mode, with optimizations enabled.
+By default `msgspec-x` is built in release mode, with optimizations enabled.
 To
 build a debug build instead (for use with e.g. `gdb` or `lldb`) define the
 `MSGSPEC_DEBUG` environment variable before building.